 - How dual enrollment courses are being handled

 Support Learning Opportunities Provided by the School

 No matter how instruction is being delivered at your child’s school, your role is to support that instruction.
 To do this, you can:

 Encourage your child.
-During the regular school year, you may have to encourage and remind your child to do homework.
+During the regular school circumstances, you may have had to encourage and remind your child to do homework.
 You might need to do this more often now that he is learning at home.

 Be there to help.
 Talk to your child, answer questions, and provide guidance as needed.